babaniyi/babaniyi.github.io/_posts/2022-07-16-course-recommendation-for-linkedin.md

 </blockquote>

 It is important to never lose sight of the main goal of the course recommendation system which is to acquire new learners by showing them highly relevant courses.
-However, to do this, there are few challenges we may have, and they include **Lack or insufficient labelled data** that contain user-course preferences.
+However, to do this, there are few challenges we may have, and they include <b>lack or insufficient labelled data</b> that contain user-course preferences.
 Ways to deal with this include:

 - *Collection of user activities data that include browsing and click history.* We can use these signals as implicit labels to train a model.
-It is also important to note that as we are building the Linkedin learning system, we don't have any engagement signals yet and this phenomena is referred to as the *Cold start problem*.
+It is also important to note that as we are building the Linkedin learning system, we don't have any engagement signals yet and this phenomena is referred to as the <b>Cold start problem</b>.

 - *Collection of user responses filled during on-boarding process*, that is, we ask learners which skills they want to learn or improve.
 However, in practice this data is insufficient.

 To illustrate the idea behind the recommendation system we intend to create, let's create a hypothetical example of a learner - Babs.
 Suppose Babs has the following skills on his LinkedIn profile: Data analysis, Statistics, Big data.
-Assume we have two courses: Data Engineering and English literature, it makes sense that Data Engineering would be a better recommendation to Babs because it is more **relevant** to his skillset.
+Assume we have two courses: Data Engineering and English literature, it makes sense that Data Engineering would be a better recommendation to Babs because it is more <b>relevant</b> to his skillset.

 This leads us to one idea: *we use skills as a way to measure relevance*.
 In other words,